 Reduced estrogen levels has also been associated with an increased risk for heart attack and stroke.

-Other medications have shown potential in helping with symptoms, including antidepressants and some plant and herbal supplements, although supplements have not been thoroughly studied.
+Other medications have shown potential in helping with symptoms, including antidepressants and some plant and herbal supplements.